- Why is the work of PeaceTrees Vietnam still needed?

 Why is the work of PeaceTrees Vietnam still needed?

-Since the war ended, 40,000 Vietnamese children and adults have been killed by the dangerous ordnance left behind.
+Since the war ended, more than 40,000 people have been killed in Vietnam by the dangerous ordnance left behind.
 Although we have worked diligently to remove explosives from Quảng Trị since 1995, much remains to be done.
 Unexploded weapons are still buried beneath more than 80 percent of the land in Quảng Trị Province.
-Over 40 years after the end of the Vietnam War, PeaceTrees EOD teams continue to find 60-100 UXO each week.
-Until they are safely removed from the areas near homes, fields, and schools, unexploded ordnance will continue to put local residents in danger.
+An estimated 19% of the landmass of Vietnam remains contaminated.
+Over 45 years after the end of the U.S.-Vietnam War, PeaceTrees EOD teams continue to find 60-100 UXO each week.
+Until they are safely removed from the areas near homes, fields, and schools, explosive ordnance will continue to put residents in danger.

-Unexploded weapons are especially hazardous for children.
-They are often the size and shape of a baseball or softball and children can easily mistake them for toys.
-Additionally, when parents are killed or lose the ability to work, their families suffer economically and their children are forced to forego school in order to work.
+Explosive ordnances are especially hazardous for children.
+They are often the size and shape of a baseball or softball, and children can easily mistake them for toys.
+Additionally, when parents are killed or lose the ability to work, their families often suffer economically, resulting in a generational cycle of poverty rooted in the legacy of war.

-PeaceTrees Vietnam’s mission is to heal the legacy of war by removing dangerous explosives, returning land to safe use, promoting peace and cultivating a brighter future for the children and families of Vietnam.
+PeaceTrees Vietnam’s mission is to heal the legacy of war by removing dangerous explosives, returning land to safe use, promoting peace, and cultivating a brighter future for the children and families of Vietnam.
 We believe that restoring land to safety isn’t enough to restore prosperity to regions devastated by the war.
-We also engage Vietnamese communities in building important infrastructure and economic opportunity to help them thrive once UXO have been removed.
+We also support community-led development initiatives to help ensure communities can thrive once EO have been removed.

-PeaceTrees Vietnam sponsors the clearance of landmines, bombs, and other unexploded ordnance.
+PeaceTrees Vietnam sponsors the clearance of landmines, bombs, and other forms of explosive ordnance.
 The work itself is performed by Vietnamese Explosive Ordnance Disposal Technicians who are trained, supported, and supervised following United Nations International Mine Actions Standards.

-Cluster Munitions, some of the most hazardous UXO in Quảng Trị, are typically released from a large clam-shell like container that disperses hundreds of small bomblets.
+Cluster Munitions, some of the most hazardous EO in Vietnam, are typically released from a large clamshell-like container that disperses hundreds of small bomblets.
 These bomblets are designed to detonate after a specified number of rotations, but they have a very high failure rate (up to 30% in Vietnam) which means that they leave large swaths of land contaminated by unexploded ordnance.
 Cluster munitions are particularly dangerous for children who often mistake them for toys because they are brightly colored and the size and shape of a baseball or softball.

-Our citizen diplomacy trips are designed to reach beyond stereotypes and simplistic views and provide an opportunity for travelers to volunteer and experience Vietnam from a unique and rewarding perspective.
+Our citizen diplomacy trips are designed to reach beyond stereotypes and simplistic views and provide an opportunity for travelers to experience Vietnam from a unique and rewarding perspective.
 Travelers make personal connections with our Vietnamese partners by working alongside them, sharing meals, and planting trees.
-Our trips include several days in Quảng Trị Province, touring and volunteering at PeaceTrees projects and observing Explosive Ordnance Technicians in the field.
-Trips also provide an opportunity to explore Vietnam, including its scooter-filled cities, gracious old towns, beautiful beaches and sobering battlefields.
-Cost for the trips varies depending on airfare and the number of participating travelers.
+Our trips include several days in Quảng Trị Province, visiting PeaceTrees projects and observing Explosive Ordnance Technicians in the field.
+Trips also provide an opportunity to explore Vietnam, including its scooter-filled cities, gracious old towns, beautiful beaches, and sobering battlefields.
+Cost for the trip varies depending on airfare and the number of participating travelers.

 PeaceTrees Vietnam is a hands-on, grassroots organization that relies on networking and volunteerism from supporters.
 You can help us spread the word through an invitation to speak at your community group, church, classroom or service organization.
 You can also join our email newsletter, support PeaceTrees Vietnam by distributing materials to potential supporters, or host small gatherings so your friends can learn about PeaceTrees’ work.